camybish/CV/README.md

 ## Education

 #### Makers Academy (Jan' 23 to Date)
+- Makers Academy provides an intensive course to provide you with the skills to become a junior developer with Full Stack experience
+- Throughout the course, we did plenty of practice exercises independently and through pair programming which you can peruse on my GitHub account
+- Improving my resolve was probably one of the biggest personal skills I got to develop.
+Coding can sometimes feel overwhelming but when working as a team, using the right resources can get you consistently improving and progressing in ways that surprise yourself
 - Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
+(Similar to format from the 'Work Experience' section above
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- e.g Frequently used paring in order to problem solve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
+- More technical skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
 - Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- RSpec

 #### **BSc Product Design - Bournemouth University**  (Sept ‘16 - July ‘21)

 - My degree course is professionally accredited by the Institution of Engineering Designers (IED) and fulfils requirements for Chartered Technological Product Designer (CTPD).
 - Over the course of my degree, I have covered a range of topics from material technologies to sustainability issues.
 Using computer aided design and analysis simulation tools along with engineering drawings producing my own unique products in the workshop studio.
+- My dissertation project was a great encapsulation of my creative spirit and lead me to create a toy for toddlers that worked at building communication and imaginative real world play.
+    - This came in the form of a toy that blended the timeless creativity of wooden trainsets and dollhouses.
+You can see this in detail on my Product Design portfolio linked here: https://cameronjamesbishop.wixsite.com/home

 #### Any other qualifications